$40.83 $59.99 Buy It Now

 • Safety: Adequate spacing minimizes tripping hazards and allows for quick exits in emergencies.

-See also How to clean old leather furniture
+See also How to touch up rattan furniture

 Strategically positioning pieces can also promote social interaction.
 Arranging seats with open paths facilitates conversation and engagement.